daveberning/labelfloat-css/README.md

-LabelFloat.css

-LabelFloat.css is a css plugin developed by Dave Berning built off of CSS Tricks' floating form labels.
-Easily create forms with engaging animations and full validation.

 #Getting Started

 LabelFloat.css is a plugin developed by Dave Berning.
 This plugin makes creating exciting animated forms quick and easy.
 It's based off of Chris Coyier's take on stylized floating labels; using labels as placeholders.
 Installation is simple and creating your webform is just as easy (as long as you follow the proper HTML structure).
 Let's get started!